iczelia/balrogg/README.md

 balrogg losslessly recompresses Ogg Vorbis and Opus files.
 Archives are typically 8-12% smaller than `.ogg` files and 3-8% smaller than `.opus` files.

+Releases are not backwards or forwards compatible until v2.0 is reached.

 balrogg is licensed under GNU GPL version 3.
 See [COPYING](COPYING).
 Report issues to Kamila Szewczyk <k@iczelia.net>.
 The project is hosted at
 <https://github.com/iczelia/balrogg>.